ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 ## Manual installation

-The theme styles can be imported manually.
+The theme styles have to be imported manually.
 To do that, follow these steps:

 * Open the Windows 11 Start Menu Styler mod in Windhawk.
 * Go to the "Advanced" tab.